frankcash/notes/Tampa-Hacker-Space/RadioWaveAndAntennaIntroduction.md

 - Electricity (blues)
 - Magnetism (red)
 - Electric field is perpendicular to the magnetic field
-- Don't require a medium
+- Doesn't require a medium
 - Measured as both particle and wave properties
 	- Electronic volts
 	- Hertz